SaltaIT/eyp-iptables/README.md

 ## Overview

-Disable iptables
+iptables basic management

 ## Module Description

-This module is intended to **disable iptables** by setting an empty rule set (IPv4 only)
+This module is intended to manage IPv4 and IPv6 iptables rules

 To be able to manage logrotate files it needs **eyp-logrotate**